Industry Update/National Response

 Factory Services Update

-- Advisory services are being delivered virtually with a focus on response to COVID-19, and the Better Work team is incorporating technical guidance for best practices.
+- Advisory services are delivered virtually with a continuous focus on response to COVID-19 and urging employers to implement guidelines of the comprehensive Management guide on COVID-19 to all factories.

-- In collaboration MAST, Better Work is developing a “Guide for Better Response to COVID-19 for participating factories” and audio messages to educate and raise awareness among stakeholders for common understanding of labour related recommendations during COVID-19.
+- In collaboration with the Ministry of Social Affairs and Labor (MAST), Better Work published a comprehensive “Guide for Better Response to COVID-19 for Participating Factories” and continued broadcasting information to bipartite and OSH committees to raise awareness among stakeholders for common understanding of labour related recommendations during COVID-19.

-- Considering workers’ concerns and questions, Better Work has been engaging with the bipartite and OSH committees to broadcast key provisions of national and international labour standards relevant to the evolving COVID-19 outbreak.
+- Considering workers’ concerns and questions, Better Work Haiti continues engaging with the bipartite and OSH committees to broadcast key provisions of national and international labour standards relevant to the evolving COVID-19 outbreak.